jiadreamran/my_blog/_posts/2017-03-12-hadoop-installation.md

 From source with checksum 2e4ce5f957ea4db193bce3734ff29ff4 This command was run using YOUR_EXTRACTED_HADOOP_FOLDER/share/hadoop/common/hadoop-common-2.7.3.jar
 ```

+I stopped at Hadoop installation and haven't done any configurations (to core-site.xml, hdfs-site.xml, yarn-site.xml etc).

+The configuration part will be in my next blog.

 That's by far all I have gotten.
 Next time I will try to create a single cluster and see what I can run there.